AFL Townsville

 AFL Townsville is an amateur competition formed as the Townsville Australian Football League in 1955, the first contemporary AFL competition to be formed outside of the South East Queensland.
 It is based in the city of Townsville.
 For a short period in the 1980s, the competition was played during the summer months.
 The representative team is known as the Eagles and they wear similar guernseys to the Zillmere Eagles' old white and blue guernseys.
+AFL Townsville runs a men's competition with seniors and reserves divisions, as well as a women's and junior competitions.

 History

+Early matches in Townsville

 A Townsville representative team travelled to Cairns in 1884 to play one of the earliest recorded matches in Far North Queensland.
 It is not known how long the Townsville team began playing prior to this.

 Australian Football is recorded to have been played regularly in Townsville in 1886.

 The game was short-lived in Far North Queensland as shortly following the folding of the governing body, the Queensland Football Association Rugby Union grew rapidly in popularity across the north of the state with new clubs being formed in areas where the QFA clubs has been and players switching codes.

+During World War I in 1942 and 1943, several matches were played among service teams.
+A league briefly existed including teams RAAF, Cavalry, Army and Essential Services.
+However support soon petered out.

+Townsville Australian Football League

 The current league was launched with three teams, RAAF, Hermit Park and South Townsville in 1954, after a series of exhibition matches were played at RAAF Oval and Gill Park and an exhibition game at the Townsville Showgrounds.
 All clubs were founded with juniors.

 The Garbutt club was formed in 1956.
 In 1961, Currajong replaced the RAAF who withdrew due to a struggle for numbers.

 Australia's involvement in the Vietnam War led to the Army entering the scene in 1968 when 6 RAR and a revived RAAF side expanded the league to 6 teams.

-The Wulguru club was established in 1968, entered senior sides and this made the league up to 7 sides.
-As Australia's involvement in Vietnam wound down the Army withdrew.
-The competition was to remain with 6 sides from 1976 – 1982 until in 1983 a side from Burdekin increased the numbers once again to 7.
-Burdekin was made up from converted Rugby players and the team had almost no support apart from the management of the Delta Hotel.
-The demise of Wulguru followed in early 1984 when the league made a decision which would have significant consequences.
-Four seasons of summer football followed and while the “Darwin” seasons attracted some top players junior development was stifled.
+The Wulguru club was established in 1968 and entered senior sides, bringing the league up to seven teams.
+As Australia's involvement in Vietnam wound down, the Army withdrew.
+The competition remained with six sides from 1976 to 1982 until a team from Burdekin increased the numbers to seven in 1983.
+Burdekin, made up of converted rugby players, had almost no support apart from the management of the Delta Hotel.
+The demise of Wulguru followed in early 1984 when the league made a decision with significant consequences.
+Four seasons of summer football followed, and while the “Darwin” seasons attracted some top players, junior development was stifled.